informedcitizenry/6502.Net/README.md

 The default encoding is `none`.

 Text encodings are modified using the `.map` and `.unmap` directives.
-After selecting an encoding, you can map a UTF-8 character to a custom code point (Unicode character) as follows:
+After selecting an encoding, you can map a Unicode character to a custom code point (Unicode character) as follows:

 ```
             ;; select encoding